What is Docker?

 For applications that cannot be rearchitected to microservices, there is the option to move them to containers as is.
 Using Docker to containerise these applications makes development and testing more efficient, simplifies deployment and disaster recovery, and enables the running of multiple instances of the legacy app without conflicting with newer apps.

 Deploying trained models in production and at scale is one of the most significant challenges in machine learning development.
 Docker simplifies both the development and deployment of ML applications by leveraging platforms such as TensorFlow to enable GPU support.
 Distribution of ML applications is also streamlined by spinning up containers across multiple machines or over the cloud and managing all of them with orchestration technology.

 Similar to VMs, Docker’s application isolation capabilities make it possible for organisations to save on costs by consolidating multiple servers.
 Without the overhead of running multiple OSes (as is required in a VM environment), Docker can provide denser server consolidation in comparison to VMs.

 HPE solutions with Docker

 Docker Enterprise Edition from HPE is a commercially supported subscription bundle featuring the necessary components for implementing containers in any environment.
 The Basic Edition of Docker includes the container engine and orchestration.
 The Standard Edition adds several layers of image and access management, and you can add security scanning and vulnerability monitoring with the Advanced Edition.

 This platform can be delivered as a service with HPE GreenLake in a pay-per-use model.
-HPE engineers perform installation and configuration, and HPE provides complete management of your solution, a single point of contact for support, and a technical team who knows your environment and your business.
-With a standardized hardware and software build, you avoid a costly manual deployment, and it can be delivered to your data center in as few as 14 days.
+HPE engineers perform installation and configuration, and HPE provides complete management of your solution, a single point of contact for support and a technical team that knows your environment and your business.
+With a standardised hardware and software build, you avoid a costly manual deployment.
+It can even be delivered to your data centre in as few as 14 days.